 In 2017, coral reefs buffered Florida and Puerto Rico from Hurricanes Irma and Maria, but were severely damaged by the storm surge and waves.
-Together, NOAA, the United States Geological Survey (USGS) and University of California Santa Cruz (UCSC) have released three new reports which quantify the long-term consequences of these storms, putting a dollar value on increased flood risk resulting from damage to natural infrastructure.
+NOAA, the U.S. Geological Survey (USGS), and the University of California Santa Cruz (UCSC) have released three new reports that quantify the long-term consequences of these storms, putting a dollar value on increased flood risk resulting from damage to natural infrastructure.

 Immediately following the hurricanes, NOAA and partners surveyed the storm damage to coral reefs.
 USGS and UCSC used the results of these surveys to quantify the increased flood risk to people and property in Florida and Puerto Rico as a result of damage to the reefs.